1. Who has to take the test?

 Go to www.csun.edu

-Scroll down to the black box on the left side of the page - "Tools for Academic Success"
+- Scroll down to the box on the left side of the page - "Tools for Academic Success"

-- Scores are available through SOLAR within three weeks.
+- Scores are available through SOLAR within 3 weeks of the testing date.

 - Scores are not provided over the phone or via email.